Srinidhi945/AI-Powered-Expense-Tracker/README.md

 Create a new database for the project: CREATE DATABASE budget_db;

 Create a .env file in the /backend directory to store your database credentials securely.
-Add the following content, replacing the placeholder values:
+Add the following content in setting.py, replacing the placeholder values:
 ```sh
 DB_NAME=budget_db
 DB_USER=your_mysql_user